Kyle-L/Untitled-Orthographic-Game/README.md

 <a name="overview"/></a>
 ## Overview
 Untitled Orthographic Game (That's a placeholder name) is currently a work in-progress narrative adventure game that puts heavey emphasis on player choice and freedom.

+*Note: For the time being, progress on this project has been discontinued due to time constraints.
+Progress may continue in the future.*

 <a name="media"/></a>
 ## Media